Blusutils/DESrv/README.md

   * Plugin(s) (3rd-party extensions for server)
   * Add-ons (3rd- or 1st-party extensions for Plugins)

-**DESrv** have APIs for Plugins and Add-ons (PDK, Plugin Development Kit), and also have support for some databases and connection types (TCP/UDP sockets, websockets, HTTP) out-of-the-box.
+**DESrv** have APIs for Plugins and Add-ons (PDK, Plugin Development Kit), also have support for some databases and connection types (TCP/UDP sockets, websockets, HTTP, KCP, FTP) out-of-the-box.
-You can easily add needed functionality (in example advanced socket data handler) for server by writing simple (or more complex) plugin or using existing by other developers.
+You can easily implement needed functionality (in example socket data handler) for server by writing simple (or more complex) plugin or using existing by other developers.

 ## Installing
 <details>